robstoll/atrium/README.md

 This is also the reason why the call of `myFun(2)` is not listed (as the result is `c` as expected).

-Please [create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) if you want to see a summary, meaning also successful assertions -- I happily add more functionality if it is of use for someone.
+Please [create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) if you want to see a summary, meaning also successful assertions --we happily add more functionality if it is of use for someone.

 Following another example which involves an assertion creator lambda and not only a simple `toBe` check.
 We are going to reuse the `myFun` from above